HL7NZ/nhi/input/pagecontent/guidance.md

 </div>

 * Steps involved:
-  1. The user initiates searching for an EDI number for a patient’s General Practitioner
+  1. The user initiates searching for an EDI number for a patient’s General Practice
   2. The integrating application sends a read request for the Patient Resource using the nhi-id to the NHI FHIR API E.g. GET\<Endpoint>/Patient/ZZZ0008
-  3. The requested is validated - ALT: Validation failure.
+  3. The request is validated - ALT: Validation failure.
 OperationOutcome resource returned
   4. The Patient resource (containing the Patients enrolled General Practice details) is returned from the HPI
   5. The integrating application sends a read request for the Facility details (Location resource) using the hpi-facility-id to the HPI FHIR API E.g. GET\<Endpoint>/Location/F99999B
-  6. The requested is validated - ALT: Validation failure.
+  6. The request is validated - ALT: Validation failure.
 OperationOutcome resource returned
   7. The Location resource is returned from the HPI
   8. The integrating application extracts the messaging address containing the EDI number for the GP clinic